-There were no changes in the Company's approach to capital management during the three months ended June 30, 2018.
+There were no changes in the Company's approach to capital management during the nine months ended December 31, 2018.
 The Company is subject to externally imposed capital requirements in connection with its loans payable, as detailed in Note 4.
 The Company is in compliance with these capital requirements.

-Notes to the Condensed Consolidated Interim Financial Statements (unaudited)
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited) For the Nine Months Ended December 31, 2018 a) Fair value

-17. FINANCIAL INSTRUMENTS
+18. FINANCIAL INSTRUMENTS